Santoryo/SEDK/README.md

 A simple Development Kit for creating StreamElements Custom Widgets locally, with more cleaner and intuitive workflow.
 It's goal is to make a simpler and more fun development of custom widgets for SE without annoying copy/paste workflow.
 Made with love by [@santowyo](https://twitter.com/santowyo).

+Disclaimer: This project is heavily still under WIP.
+Many things will change until 1.0 release.
+Contributions are open for code structure and general help to make the best tool as possible.

 ![GitHub License](https://img.shields.io/github/license/santoryo/SEDK)
 <a href="https://ko-fi.com/santowyo" target="_blank">![Ko-Fi](https://shields.io/badge/kofi-Buy_a_coffee-ff5f5f?logo=ko-fi&style=for-the-badgeKofi)</a>